Kai-Ash2k6/ECE2112_Programming-Assignment-1/README.md

       other online references to understand  concepts I was not confident with.
     - This repository is part of my journey in learning basic Python programming

-###Analysis / Notes
+ ....
+Analysis / Notes .....

     1. Alphabet Soup Problem
         - This program takes a string input and sorts its letters alphabetically.
         - The `sorted()` function converts the string into a list of characters and arranges them in ascending order.
         - The for-loop combines the sorted characters into a new string.
-- **Generalization / Conclusion:** This demonstrates how Python can manipulate sequences of data.
+        - Generalization / Conclusion: This demonstrates how Python can manipulate sequences of data.
 Sorting can be applied to any iterable to organize elements systematically, which is useful in text processing or data cleaning.

-####2.
-Emoticon Replacer Problem
+    2. Emoticon Replacer Problem
         - This program takes a text input and replaces specific words with corresponding emojis.
         - A dictionary `papalitan` stores the word-to-emoji mapping.
         - The program loops through each key-value pair and replaces all occurrences of the word (both lowercase and capitalized) with its emoji.
-- **Generalization / Conclusion:** This shows that string replacement can efficiently transform text data.
+        - Generalization / Conclusion: This shows that string replacement can efficiently transform text data.
 The approach can be extended to replace multiple patterns or for simple text-based data processing tasks.

-####3.
-Unpacking List Problem
+    3. Unpacking List Problem
         - The first element of the list is stored in `first`.
         - The last element of the list is stored in `last`.
         - All elements between the first and last are stored in `middle` using the `*` operator.
-- This shows that Python's unpacking feature allows us to separate a list into specific parts easily, which can be useful for processing sequences of data.
+        - Generalizarion / Conclusion: This shows that Python's unpacking feature allows us to separate a list into specific parts easily, which can be useful for processing sequences of data.

 -------------- How to run -------------